ig3/srf/README.md

 Returns an object with attributes for each ease: fail, hard, good and easy, the values being the new interval for the given card if that ease is selected.

-#### getNewCardMode

-Returns the mode: 'go', 'slow' or 'stop', for presenting new cards.
-Mode `go` is the most aggressive: new cards are presented if there is no due card, or at intervals if there are due cards.
-Mode 'slow' presents new cards only at intervals between due cards.
-Mode 'stop' indicates that new cards will not be presented.
-See the scheduler documentation for details of when these modes pertain.

 #### getNextCard